ChainSafe/blst-ts/doc/js-perspective-on-c.md

 return 0;
 ```

 There is one more paradigm that is worth explicitly stating.
-Note in this example that `fclose` is in the conditional and `load_trusted_setup_file` is not.  `load_trusted_setup_file` is a function where the return value needs to be handled for either valid or invalid execution (ie valid but if fclose fails need to `free_trusted_setup` and for invalid execution the function returns `1`).  `fclose` however only requires that invalid execution requires further work.
+Note in this example that `fclose` is in the conditional and `load_trusted_setup_file` is not.  `load_trusted_setup_file` is a function where the return value needs to be handled for either valid or invalid execution (i.e. valid but if `fclose` fails need to `free_trusted_setup` and for invalid execution the function returns `1`).  `fclose` however only requires that invalid execution requires further work.

 There are a few challenges that emerge from the way that `C` functions are structured.
 In very large code-bases, its very difficult to track allocations and de-allocations because they do not always occur in the same functions.